-- South Farnham Educational Trust's Safeguarding/Child Protection procedures will be accessible, and Adhered to by all staff. - If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. they will immediately report concerns to the Designated Safeguarding Leads (DSL). - If a member of staff is concerned about a child's actions or comments whilst carrying out the personal care procedure, this should also be recorded and discussed with the DSLs.
+- South Farnham Educational Trust's Safeguarding/Child Protection procedures will be accessible, and Adhered to by all staff. - If a member of staff carrying out intimate care has concerns about physical changes in a child's appearance (e.g. marks, bruises, soreness), they will report this using the school's safeguarding procedures. - If a child is hurt accidentally or there is an issue when carrying out the procedure, the staff member will report the incident immediately to a DSL - If a child makes an allegation against a member of staff, the responsibility for intimate care of that child will be given to another member of staff as quickly as possible and the allegation will be investigated according to the school's safeguarding procedures.

 The guidelines from this policy will be adhered to in cases where a child might have had an isolated 'accident' at school or where there is a need for daily care.
-In all cases, staff will administer Intimate Careand the parent / carer will be informed
+In all cases, staff will administer Intimate Careand the parent / carer will be informed.